-Some of you may know that I have kidney disease.
+Some of you may know that I have a chronic kidney disease.
 Over time, my kidney disease has gotten worse causing my kidneys not to work well enough to keep me alive.
 This is what I am facing now, and my treatment options are limited to dialysis treatments or a kidney transplant.

 Getting regular dialysis treatments (peritoneal), usually three times a day, helps my kidneys do their job and keeps me alive, but a transplant would offer me more freedom and the ability to live a longer, healthier, more normal life.
 A transplant would also give me more time to do the fun things I enjoy most, like spending time with my family and friends.